ADS-Group-Exercise2/ADS2-Group-Exercise2/README.md

 Before knit: First put the table used ("substance_use.csv") to the same directory where your R Markdown file is.

 *P.S.
-If you cannot knit because of the pictures not found, you may alternatively download the pictures from our repository and put them to the same directory where your R Markdown file is.*
+If you cannot knit because of the pictures not found error, you may alternatively download the pictures from our repository and put them to the same directory where your R Markdown file is.*

 After knit: The output will be PDF document.
 When we worked on this project, we found that the output might look different when knitting on different computers.
 This might due to how you knit it (using tinyTex or LaTex).
 To emphasize, the PDF document we uploaded was knitted using MiKTeX.